Swan upping: Seigneur of the Swans

-On 20 July 2009, Queen Elizabeth II, as "Seigneur of the Swans," attended the Swan Upping ceremony for the only time in her reign.
-This was the only time that the monarch had personally watched the ceremony in centuries.
+On 20 July 2009, Queen Elizabeth II, as Seigneur of the Swans, attended the Swan Upping ceremony, the first time a reigning monarch personally attended.

 Cancellations

-In 2012, exceptional high river flows for summer prompted a partial cancellation: between Sunbury-on-Thames and Windsor, the first definitively known cancellation (albeit partial) in its 900-year history.
+In 2012, exceptionally high river flows for the summer prompted a partial cancellation of swan upping between Sunbury and Windsor, the first time the tradition is known to have been cancelled (albeit partially).

 The first known full cancellation took place in 2020 due to COVID-19 social distancing measures.